 Different government agencies submit RFPs, or requests for proposal, to the SBA’s Office of Investment and Innovation.
 These requests detail the scientific or technological developments each agency needs—and small businesses on the right track for those developments can submit proposals in order to get SBIR funding.

-In 1996, the National Science Foundation needed a way to search through the fast-growing World Wide Web, so they submitted a request for proposal to the public that encouraged entrepreneurs working on this problem to apply for funding.
-The Foundation gave funding to the Stanford Digital Library Project to “develop the enabling technologies for a single, integrated and universal digital library.”
-Two Stanford Ph.D. students joined the Project for their dissertation and invented something that you probably use every day:
+For example, in 1996, the National Science Foundation needed a way to search through the fast-growing World Wide Web, so they submitted a request for proposal to the public that encouraged entrepreneurs working on this problem to apply for funding.
+The NSF gave funding to the Stanford Digital Library Project to “develop the enabling technologies for a single, integrated and universal digital library.”
+Two Stanford Ph.D. students joined the Project for their dissertation and invented something that you probably use every day, that product was Google.

 Whether it’s the next Google, a life-saving vaccine, or a new energy-saving kind of windmill, the needs of government agencies get met through the SBIR program—and by innovative small businesses across the country.